GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/updated_lab.md

 ## Using different approaches to enhance results from your application.

-### Explore Database

-1. First we will retrieve a sample of data from the cases table in our cases dataset.
-This allows us to examine the structure and content of the data stored in the database.

-    ```sql
-    SELECT * FROM cases
-    LIMIT 5;
-    ```

 ## Using Pattern matching for queries

 We will explore how to use the <code spellcheck="false">ILIKE</code> clause in SQL to perform case-insensitive searches within text fields.
 This is particularly useful when you want to find specific cases or reviews that contain certain keywords.